 LastPass is also no stranger to independent audits.
 They are made available for your perusal on the company’s official website.
 In these reports, you can even find accounts of the hacking attacks that LastPass went through, a testament to their transparency.

-In 2020, LastPass underwent a security audit managed by Cure53 cybersecurity company which, apparently, detected some low-level vulnerabilities that were subsequently patched.
-In any case, both providers are transparent with their audits and you should feel that you are in the safe hands with either of them.
+In 2020, LastPass underwent a security audit managed by the Cure53 cybersecurity company, which apparently detected some low-level vulnerabilities that were subsequently patched.
+In any case, both providers are transparent with their audits, and you should feel that you are in safe hands with either of them.

-1Password’s cheapest personal plan will cost you $2.99 per month, billed annually, after a 14-day trial.
+1Password’s cheapest personal plan costs $2.99 per month, billed annually, after a 14-day trial.
 You can cancel your subscription before the end of your free trial since you cannot get a refund once.

-1Password offers three so-called professional packages: “Teams”, “Business”, and “Enterprise”.
-“Teams” starts at $19.95 per month and covers up to ten team members and support up to five guest accounts for limited sharing.
+1Password offers three so-called professional packages: “Teams Starter Pack”, “Business”, and “Enterprise”.
+“Teams Starter Pack” starts at $19.95 per month and covers up to ten team members and supports up to five guest accounts for limited sharing.

-“Business” comes with more features for $7.99 per user per, including custom security controls, an activity log for tracking any changes to the vault, and business-focused Watchtower reports.
+“Business” comes with more features for $7.99 per user per month, including custom security controls, an activity log for tracking any changes to the vault, and business-focused Watchtower reports.

 There’s also the “Enterprise” plan but you’ll have to get in touch with the sales department to get the exact price.